Dining

 ~8 min walk

 Contemporary Art Museum of Raleigh.
-Free admission, rotating exhibitions by living artists, and evening events.
+Free admission, rotating exhibitions, and evening events.
 Open Fri–Sun.

 Red Hat Amphitheater